Isadore Sharp

-Isadore "Issy" Sharp, OC (born October 8, 1931) is a Canadian hotelier and writer.
+Isadore "Issy" Sharp, OC (born October 8, 1931) is a Canadian hotelier and philanthropist.
 He is founder and chairman of Four Seasons Hotels and Resorts.
+He founded the Terry Fox Run.

 Early life and education

 Sharp was born in Toronto, the son of Polish Jewish immigrants.
-His father, Max, a devout Torah scholar, was a Polish Jew who emigrated from Poland to Palestine in 1920, and finally to Toronto five years later.
+His father, Max, a devout Torah scholar, was a Polish Jew who emigrated from Poland to the British Mandate of Palestine in 1920, and finally to Toronto five years later.
 He worked as a plasterer until his family began to grow with the arrival of Issy and three daughters.
 His father's expertise was in home renovation and he often renovated homes and resold them for a profit as a real estate investor.
 During the summers, Sharp would obtain experience in the construction business by working for his father.
 He excelled in sports during his high school years.
 In 1952, he graduated with high marks from Ryerson Institute of Technology (now Toronto Metropolitan University) with a diploma in architectural technology.